vetlekise/hugo-site-azure/src/content/post/hugo-site-azure/index.md

 ---
 title: Deploy a Static Hugo Website to Azure using Terraform and GitHub Actions for Free
-description: Learn how to deploy a static Hugo website to Azure using Infrastructure as Code with Terraform and automated workflows powered by GitHub Actions for free.
-This guide covers provisioning resources, configuring deployment pipelines, and hosting your website in the cloud.
+description: This guide covers provisioning resources with Terraform, configuring deployment pipelines in GitHub Actions, and hosting your website in Azure.
 slug: hugo-site-azure
 date: 2025-09-17
 image: cover.jpg